goalsforgiving/gfg-badge-wordpress/README.md

 * Side - Left or Right
 * Position - Fixed or Absolute ( fixed = stuck to your browser window, Absolute = stuck on the page )

-This widget is an extensionof [Goals for Giving](http://www.goalsforgiving.com)
+This widget is an extension of [Goals for Giving](http://www.goalsforgiving.com)